Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 Let’s look at what the numbers say.

-Before we dive deeper into the detailed numbers, here are some of the most interesting bite-sized stats about Gen Z in the workforce:
+Before we dive deeper into the details, here are some of the most interesting bite-sized stats about Gen Z in the workforce:

 - By 2030, Gen Z will make up 30% of the total workforce.